ptprakhar/product_search_docker_package/readme.md

 My Approach (Architecture Explanation)
 ======================================

-- I have used Elasticsearch for better and faster searching and it can be scaled in multiple clusters easily
+- I have used Elasticsearch for faster searching and it can be scaled in multiple clusters easily if required

-- I have used kafka for queuing data so we can introduce multiple data sources easily in future, all sources have to push data to the kafka topic.
-This give strong foundation to entier data import mechanism
+- I have used kafka for queuing data.
+We can introduce multiple data sources easily in future, all sources have to push data to the kafka topic.
+This gives strong foundation to entier data import mechanism.

 - I have used logstash as “Consumer” it takes the data from Kafka TOPIC and pushes into the elastic Search (Simple 4-5 lines of configuration)

-- Application is developed using Spring Boot Framework (java), that is also running in container
+- Application is developed using Spring Boot Framework (java), that is also running within container

 ![alt text](https://raw.githubusercontent.com/ptprakhar/product_search_docker_package/master/architecture.png)